zucchinidev/tvmaze-sync/README.md

 # tvmaze-sync

-A Module to synchronize the TVMaze api with your local resource
+A module to synchronize the TVMaze api with your local mongo database

 ## Install